fene20/great-recipes/README.md

     -   The admin has access to the Home, Add Recipe and Manage Cuisine Pages.
 The admin can also Log out.
     -   Manage Cuisine Wireframe - [View](wireframe_and_database_design/great_recipes_manage_cuisine.pdf)

+    18th July.
+Add My Recipes so that users can click on the recipes they added without searching for them.

 *   ### Database Design